Herman Potočnik

-Herman Potočnik (pseudonym Hermann Noordung; 22 December 1892 – 27 August 1929) was an Austro-Hungarian Army officer, electrical engineer and astronautics theorist.
-He is regarded as an early theorist of modern space flight and is remembered mainly for his work concerning the long-term human habitation of space.
+Herman Potočnik (pseudonym Hermann Noordung; 22 December 1892 – 27 August 1929) was an Austrian officer, electrical engineer and astronautics theorist.
+He is regarded as a pioneer and visionary of modern space flight and is remembered mainly for his work concerning the long-term human habitation of space.

 Early life

 Potočnik was born in Pola (now Pula), Istria, then part of the Austria-Hungarian monarchy (now in Croatia).
 His family was of Slovene ethnicity and originated from Lower Styria (now Slovenia).

-Both of Potočnik's parents were Slovenian.
 His father Jožef was born in 1841 in Zgornji Razbor and at the time of Herman's birth he served as a doctor and a navy officer of the Austro-Hungarian Navy harbour of Pola.
 His mother Minka was born February 7, 1854; she was a descendant of Czech immigrants, manufacturers of crucibles for glass-making, and a daughter of a well known wine merchant and local councillor Jožef Kokošinek from Maribor (born in Vitanje).
 In 1866, Herman's father Jožef participated with the second Battle of Vis, where the Austrian Navy commanded by Wilhelm von Tegetthoff defeated the Royal Italian Navy.
 Jožef was later a general in the Austro-Hungarian Army.

 When Herman's father died in 1894, his mother relocated the family to Maribor.
 Herman had two brothers, Adolf and Gustav (who were both navy officers), and a sister Frančiška (Franci).
 He spent most of his childhood years in Maribor and, according to oral sources, in Vitanje.

 The meaning of his German-like pseudonym Noordung is still a mystery, but some suggest that he used it to indicate the problems of chaos (German: Ordnung, "order"; ordunga in Slovene colloquial language).
 Assuming that the initial "N" was intended as a negation, the name could mean "no order".